 Owned by the National Grid, the pylon carries the power-lines for Lyndon SGB to design a safe method of delivering operatives, their tools and materials to a work platform located two-thirds of the way up the 193m high structure.

 The exceptional height of the pylon, coupled with its exposed riverside location, ruled out the use of external steps as a safe access method.
-High winds and the height of the tower meant that it was too dangerous to take materials up the external steps on the pylon, so Harsco Infrastructure designed a suitable access system for the inside of the tower so that workers and equipment could be manoeuvred up to the work platform in safety.
+High winds and the height of the tower meant that it was too dangerous to take materials up the external steps on the pylon, so Lyndon SGB designed a suitable access system for the inside of the tower so that workers and equipment could be manoeuvred up to the work platform in safety.

-Harsco Infrastructure’s MCWP was erected in February and remained in place until the Alliance finished its mechanical and electrical maintenance work in April.
+Lyndon SGB’s MCWP was erected in February and remained in place until the Alliance finished its mechanical and electrical maintenance work in April.